qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 ### HTML and CSS

 - `min-width` is `auto` by default.
 Inside flexbox or grid, `min-width: auto` often makes min width determined by content.
-It has higher priority than many other CSS attributes including `flex-shrink`, `width: 0` and `max-width: 100%`.
-It's recommended to set `min-width: 0`.
+It overrides effects of `flex-shrink`, `width: 0` and `max-width: 100%`, etc. It's recommended to set `min-width: 0`.
+Same for `min-height`.
 [See also](https://developer.mozilla.org/en-US/docs/Web/CSS/min-width)
 - Horizontal and vertical are different in CSS:
   - Normally `width: auto` tries fill available space in parent.
 But `height: auto` normally tries to just expand to fit content.
   - For inline elements, inline-block elements and float elements, `width: auto` does not try to expand.